wolfhound115/habit-app/README.md

 ```

 # How To Use
-### Run Project
+## Run Project
 Navigate into the src folder and run the following:
 ```
 python manage.py runserver
 ```

-### Login
+## Login
 View the site at:
 ```
 http://127.0.0.1:8000/habit/
 ```

-The following usernames are accounts pre-populated with simulated data (the password for each account is: dummypassword)
+The following usernames are accounts pre-populated with simulated data (the password for each account is: "dummypassword")
 ```
 - eshwar (superuser admin account which can also access http://127.0.0.1:8000/admin to view the database)
 - erik